encode/django-rest-framework/docs/api-guide/filtering.md

         def filter_queryset(self, request, queryset, view):
             return queryset.filter(owner=request.user)

-We could do the same thing by overriding `get_queryset` on the views, but using a filter backend allows you to more easily add this restriction to multiple views, or to apply it across the entire API.
+We could achieve the same behavior by overriding `get_queryset()` on the views, but using a filter backend allows you to more easily add this restriction to multiple views, or to apply it across the entire API.

 [cite]: https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters
 [django-filter]: https://github.com/alex/django-filter